-bassoon is good so long as they don't try to weigh it or size it at checkin....which air berlin does randomly (Note: Air Berlin has since changed their policy to accommodate slightly larger instruments) (Note Note: Air Berlin has since become not a thing)
+bassoon is good so long as they don't try to weigh it or size it at checkin... which air berlin used to do randomly 678

 Horns don't have a problem if you have a detachable bell because this makes the case fit easily in the overhead bin.
 If you have a fixed bell case like me it gets harder.
 Only once has my case fit in the overhead bin on a domestic flight.
 Every other time I have had to be very nice and ask to store it in the flight attendants luggage storage.
-International flights have much larger overhead bins so I have never had a problem storing my horn on those flights.